-The TMP431 (two-channel) and TMP432 (threechannel) are digital temperature sensors that combine a local die temperature measurement channel and a remote junction temperature measurement channel in a single VSSOP-8 (TMP431) or VSSOP-10 (TMP432) package.
-They are Two-Wire- and SMBus interface-compatible and are specified over a temperature range of -40°C to +125°C. The TMP431/32 contain multiple registers for holding configuration information, temperature measurement results, temperature comparator maximum/minimum limits, and status information.
-User-programmed high and low temperature limits stored in the TMP431/32 can be used to trigger an over/under temperature alarm (ALERT) on local and remote temperatures.
-Additional thermal limits can be programmed into the TMP431/32 and used to trigger another flag (THERM) that can be used to initiate a system response to rising temperatures.
+The TMP435 (two-channel) is a digital temperature sensor that combines a local die temperature measurement channel and a remote junction temperature measurement channel in a single package.
+This device is two-wire- and SMBus interface-compatible, and is specified over a temperature range of -40°C to +125°C. The TMP435 contains multiple registers for holding configuration temperature measurement results, information, temperature comparator maximum/minimum limits, and status information.
+User-programmed high and low temperature limits stored in the TMP435 can be used to trigger an over/under temperature alarm (ALERT) on local and remote temperatures.
+Additional thermal limits can be programmed into the TMP435 and used to trigger another flag (THERM) that can be used to initiate a system response to rising temperatures.

-For proper remote temperature sensing operation, the TMP431 requires only a transistor connected between DXP and DXN; the TMP432 requires transistors connected between DXP1 and DXN1, and between DXP2 and DXN2.
+For proper remote temperature sensing operation, the TMP435 requires only a transistor connected between DXP and DXN.

 The SCL and SDA interface pins require pull-up resistors as part of the communication bus, while ALERT and THERM are open-drain outputs that also need pull-up resistors.
 ALERT and THERM may be shared with other devices if desired for a wired-OR implementation.
-A 0.1μF power-supply bypass capacitor is recommended for good local bypassing.
-See Figure 15 for a typical configuration of the TMP431; see Figure 16 for a typical configuration of the TMP432.
+A 0.1μ F power-supply bypass capacitor is recommended for good local bypassing.
+See Figure 13 for a typical configuration.